Elinor Tatum: Background

 Elinor Tatum was appointed to her position by her father Wilbert Tatum in 1997, and became one of the youngest publishers in the history of the Afro-American press.
 As editor and publisher Ms. Tatum oversees a staff of 25 full-time employees.
 Under her watch, the newspaper was modernized, and changes have included: a new layout for the paper, and refocusing content to emphasize more current issues facing Harlem and the wider African-American community in New York and the Nation.
 Under her leadership, The Amsterdam News has also gone online and is seen nationally as part of the Black Press USA Network.

-Elinor Tatum also produces and co-hosts a weekly segment of Al Sharpton’s radio show Keepin' It Real — inviting members of the Black Press to discuss national issues facing the African-American community.
+Elinor Tatum also produced and co-hosted a weekly segment of Al Sharpton’s radio show Keepin' It Real — inviting members of the Black Press to discuss national issues facing the African-American community.
 She has guest hosted the WWRL Radio morning and afternoon drive programs.
 Tatum has appeared on The O'Reilly Factor, 20/20, New York 1, CUNY TV, The Today Show, and NBC Nightly News.

 Tatum born and raised in New York City.
 Where she attended Hunter College Elementary School and then the Dwight School.
 She studied Government at St. Lawrence University in Canton, New York, graduating in 1993.
 She continued her education at Stockholm University in Stockholm, Sweden.
 While abroad, she studied International relations and the Swedish model of government.

 In 1994, Tatum returned to New York to join her father at the New York Amsterdam News.
 She accepted a position as Assistant to the Publisher, her work included reporting for the paper.
 While reporting, she filed stories on topics ranging from the Million Man March, to Boxing, to a student strike at the City University of New York.